Selling your business? How to finance the transaction

 The right financing solution

-Entrepreneurs should find a solution that fit their needs, whether it's a term loan secured by fixed or intangible assets.
+Entrepreneurs should find a solution that fits their needs, whether it's a term loan secured by fixed or intangible assets.
 Ultimately, your company's cash flow and overall success will determine the amount or kind of financing that you can receive.
 "If your company is actively growing but lacks the collateral required by conventional lenders, BDC can offer you excellent alternatives," says Bergeron.

 The right deal structure